makbn/docker_basics_tutorial/README.md

 ### Docker on Mac

 In June 2016 Docker announced **Docker for Mac**.
 The “new” way to run Docker on Mac with much easier installation and a more Linux-y experience for Docker users. **Docker for Mac** still starts a virtual machine (**even though it is super hidden**).
 It also brought its own hypervisor **hyperkit** and shared file system **osxfs**.
-Unfortunately, “osxfs” wasn’t very fast, and from the beginning there have been long discussions about it ([Docker](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/23), [Github](https://github.com/docker/for-mac/issues/77)).
+Unfortunately, “osxfs” wasn’t very fast, and from the beginning, there have been long discussions about it ([Docker](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/23), [Github](https://github.com/docker/for-mac/issues/77)).

 Docker has [steadily been working](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap) on performance improvements for **Docker for Mac** and [released improvements](https://docs.docker.com/docker-for-mac/osxfs-caching/) with 17.04 CE.
-17.04 CE now brings new performance flags to mountpoints of **Docker Volumes (“**delegated” and “cached”**)**.
+17.04 CE now brings new performance flags to mount points of **Docker Volumes (“**delegated” and “cached”**)**.
 Docker [talks about an 2x — 3.5x improvement](https://docs.docker.com/docker-for-mac/osxfs/#technology) when comparing **Docker for Mac** 17.04 CE vs older versions.
-I mean don't use docker for mac as a production level environment.
+I mean don't use docker for mac as a production-level environment.

 Mountpoint flags:
 * `consistent`: perfect consistency (host and container have an identical view of the mount at all times)